-Decoring your home can be fun and fulfilling, but it can also be very, very expensive.
-And sometimes, in an attempt to save money, we cut a few too many corners and the result is anything but beautiful.
-The good news is a cheap-looking home is not the same as a cheaply decorated home—the latter can be done and it can be done elegantly, as long as you're careful.
+Decorating interiors can be fun and fulfilling—and expensive.
+But sometimes, in an attempt to save money, we cut a few too many corners and the result is anything but beautiful.
+The good news is that you can decorate your home inexpensively and elegantly by avoiding some common cheap decorating solutions.

-Whatever your decorating budget may be, the goal is always the same: to add to your home's beauty and create an aesthetically pleasing and inviting space.
-Before you cut corners and costs, avoid these ten mistakes that can leave your home looking cheap and less-than-stunning.
+No matter your decorating budget, the goal is the same: to add to your home's beauty and create an aesthetically pleasing and inviting space.
+Before you start, take care to avoid these 10 mistakes that can leave your living quarters looking cheap and less-than-stunning.

 01 of 10